terminaldweller/mutator/bruiser/README.md

 ### Warning
 The current implementation loads all lua libraries which also includes it's `os` library.
 To give you an idea, `os.execute()` is very similar to `system()` in C. This decision has been made to speed up testing and the dev process.<br/>
 Also like `mutatord` and `mutatorclient`, bruiser does not need any sudo access.<br/>
+briuser's executable expects to stay where it is originally built in, don't move it. use symlinks, aliases, ... whatever to suit your needs.<br/>

 ### Useful Lua Scripts
 The dir named `lua-scripts` houses demos, examples and useful lua scripts for bruiser.<br/>
 If you happen to write a Lua script for bruiser that you think other people will find useful, then please add it to `lua-scripts` on your fork and make a PR.<br/>

+### Run All Demos
+Run `run.sh` inside bruiser's directory.
+This will run all the demos buirser currently has, which at the time of writng include the xobj demo, the jump table demo, the disassembly demo and the wasm object demo.<br/>

 ### Examples
 First you should clone the mutator repo and run `git submodule init` and `git submodule update` to get the third-party repos that enable mutator to run.<br/>